Open Science Guide from DTU Library

 Also, learn more about FAIR data and get help writing a DMP.

-Before submitting your manuscript to a publisher, check its scientific impact and reputation.
+Before submitting your manuscript to a journal, check its scientific impact and reputation.

 Other tools: Web of Science Master Journal List, Journal Impact Factor